drsayedtaha/tansiq/readme.md

 # tansik
-a web based app for general Department Coordinatation in defernet facultys
+a web based app for general Department Coordination in different faculties